Third Parties and Child Support

 The facts of this case led the New Jersey Supreme Court to hold that “in appropriate cases, the doctrine of equitable estoppel may be invoked to impose on a stepparent the duty to support a stepchild after a divorce from the child's natural parent.”
 This means that in certain cases where the stepparent assumes the responsibility as a parent for the child and the child relies on that assumption to his or her detriment, the stepparent may be required to pay child support to his or her stepchild.

-If you have any questions about child support obligations of stepparents, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free comprehensive in office consultation.Sources
+If you have any questions about child support obligations of stepparents, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free initial consultation.Sources

 Miller v.
 Miller , 478 A.2d 351 (N.J.
 Sup.
 Ct.
 1984)